yarisvt/tyk-docs/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 curl -H "x-tyk-authorization: {your-secret}" -s http://{your-tyk-host}:{port}/tyk/reload/group
 ```

-#### Update an API using just the OAS definition
+#### Update your OpenAPI definition

-Tyk allows you to update a Tyk OAS API definition by providing only an OAS API definition.
+Now let's assume you made a change in your OpenAPI definition (as mentioned above, from code or a tool, outside Tyk's domain).
+The change could be adding a new path, changing a description or anything that changes the definition of the API.

-Let’s define a new path, `POST /pet`, with a schema that validates the payload it receives (`requestBody.content.application/json.schema`) and a new security scheme which updates your Tyk OAS API Definition with the new OAS API definition by sending a `PATCH` request to your Tyk Gateway.
+In this example we added a new endpoint, `POST /pet`, with a schema that validates the payload it receives (`requestBody.content.application/json.schema`) and a new security scheme (the OpenAPI definition is in the code snippet in the next section, just to avoid repetition)

+#### Update the Tyk API definition using just your updated OpenAPI definition

+You can update your Tyk OAS API definition very simply - by providing your OpenAPI definition as an OpenAPI document with the `PATCH` request.
+Tyk will use the content of the OpenAPI document to update just the OpenAPI section in the Tyk OAS API definition.

 | Property     | Description              |
 |--------------|--------------------------|